About JAC website multilingualization

 - No limit on renewal of period of stay

-- Only spouses and children supported by Specified Skilled Worker (ii) can accompany them.
+- Only spouses and children dependent on Specified Skilled Worker (ii) can accompany them

 1. Job types accepted

-A cabinet decision on August 30, 2022 revised the work classification, making it possible to accept foreign nationals with "Specified Skills" residence status in all occupations in the construction sector.
+The Cabinet decision on August 30, 2022 revised the business classification, making it possible to accept foreigners with a status of residence of "Specified Skills" for all occupations in the construction field.

 - 0120-220353Weekdays: 9:00-17:30 Saturdays, Sundays, and holidays: Closed